aaooki/cherrypandora/README.md

 - Run the main server `bundle exec rackup -p 7070`

 ## Contribution

-If there's anything you would like to change, please send a pull request.
+If there's anything you would like to change, please send a pull request or open an issue.

 ## License
 See [LICENSE](https://github.com/aonemd/panadoura/blob/master/LICENSE).